Crispin Black: Author and journalist

 Black is a frequent contributor to major British newspapers on terrorism and intelligence matters, including The Daily Telegraph, The Guardian, and The Independent.

 In July 2004, Black wrote of the 2003 invasion of Iraq that George W. Bush and Tony Blair had "cooked the intelligence books on both sides of the Atlantic".
 He has been critical of all three major British political parties on Afghanistan, writing in 2010 "The Iraq War was a two-party stitch-up between the Labour government and an eager Conservative opposition.
 This time round on Afghanistan it's a three-party stitch-up."
 He has also suggested that the outcome in Afghanistan remains a gamble and questioned whether politicians with no military experience should be left to take such decisions.

 His 2006 book 7-7 The London Bombs – What Went Wrong? examines the intelligence and other failures leading up to the 7 July 2005 bombings in London.
 On that subject, he has commented "MI5 director general Jonathan Evans's persistent unwillingness to accept that his agency could have thwarted the 7/7 bombers if they had been more on the ball shows the petulance of a losing football manager".

 Lecturer

 Black has degrees from the universities of London and Cambridge, where he spent a year at St John's College on a defence fellowship, and has lectured at both.

 2010 general election

 At the UK general election of 2010, Black stood unsuccessfully as an Independent candidate in South West Wiltshire.

 Private life

-Black is married, with two daughters- Cressida and Florence, and lives in Wiltshire.
-His brother is an attorney in Las Vegas, United States.
+Black is married with two daughters.